swthemathwiz/hp-z4-front-fan-mount/README.md

 </td></tr></tbody></table></div>

+## A Note on HP Workstation 4-Pin Fan Connectors

+The "standard" 4-pin HP Workstation fan connector is somewhat proprietary mechanically.
+Older fans tend to have four color-coded wires and a reddish-brown connector (e.g. [JWT A2548H00-4P](http://www.jwt.com.tw/pro_pdf/A2548.pdf)).
+Newer fans come with black wires and a white connector (e.g. [Molex 22-01-3047](https://www.molex.com/en-us/products/part-detail/22013047)).
+These connectors are polarized - both ends of the connector have small ribs.
+They differ from 4-pin PC-style PWM fans which have a 3+1 keying (see [Molex 47054-1000](https://www.molex.com/en-us/products/part-detail/470541000)).

+Electrically, PC- and HP-style signals are compatible and are in the same order: Ground, +12 VDC, RPM Sense, PWM Control.

+If you want to connect a PC-style PWM fan to an HP-style motherboard header, you need to modify the connector.
+You can do this either by shaving the middle key on the PC-style connector or by transplanting the terminals to an HP-style connector.

 ## What You'll Need

 ### One 92 mm x 25 mm HP-Compatible Fan

 <img src="../media/media/fan.jpg" alt="Fan" align="right" width="250px" height="250px" />

-Generally, you'll want to buy (or scavenge) an HP-compatible PWM 12VDC fan that has the HP-specific 4-pin connector and a cable length of at least 6 inches.
+Generally, you'll want to buy (or scavenge) an HP-compatible PWM +12 VDC fan that has the HP-specific 4-pin connector and a cable length of at least 6 inches.

-The HP fan connector is somewhat proprietary.
-Older fans tend to have four color-coded wires and a reddish-brown connector.
-Newer ones seem to have black wires and a white connector.
-Both connectors are keyed on both ends of the 4-pin connector.
-If you use an after-market fan, at a minimum, you'll have to modify the connector to accommodate the HP-style.

 I picked up a Foxconn PV902512PSPF from ebay that was originally used on a HP/Compaq computer and it works great.
 Here are some choices I saw:

 - Foxconn PV902512PSPF (0.40A) from HP/Compaq DCxx00 (HP: 435452-001, 432768-001, 451144-001)
 - Nidec T92T12MS3A7-57A03 (0.35A) from the Zxx0 series (HP: 647113-001 Rev. B, 749598-001, and 782506-001)